Jamie3213/blog/_posts/2025-08-01-ive-been-to-hell.md

 ```

-This approach to building up ETL processes also works particularly well when we adopt a <span style="color:red; font-weight:bold">RED</span>-<span style="color:green; font-weight:bold">GREEN</span>-**REFACTOR** development style, since in most instances the implementation to read and write data already exists, meaning our focus is on defining the various transformations that need to be applied and, for each, defining a test detailing our expectation for how the input dataset will be transformed, defining a transform that passes the test, then refining and optimizing the underlying transform logic.
+This approach to building ETL processes works particularly well with a <span style="color:red; font-weight:bold">RED</span>-<span style="color:green; font-weight:bold">GREEN</span>-**REFACTOR** workflow.
+Since the read and write operations are usually already implemented, we can focus on defining the necessary transformations.
+For each transformation, we first write a test specifying the expected output, then implement the transform to pass the test, and finally refine and optimize the logic.

-### The final product
+## Orchestrating individual ETL processes

-Using the ideas we've outlined above, the `foo` domain's `bar` job would implement an `etl` module that looked something like this:
+Using the ideas we've outlined above, the `foo` domain's `bar` job would implement an `etl` orchestration module that looks something like this:

 ```python
 # src/foo/jobs/bar/etl.py